How To Lose Weight and Gain Muscle at The Same Time

 When the goal is to lose weight, most people immediately up their exercise and rapidly cut their calorie intake but according to fitness expert Dan Conn, this isn’t the answer.

-“When you increase your energy expenditure, you need to replenish your body efficiently.
+“When you train hard, you need to replenish your body efficiently.
 Restricting calories post-exercise may result in muscle loss rather than muscle gain … In addition, restricting calories may also cause hormonal dysregulation resulting in adaptations that tell your body it is going into starvation mode, slowing weight loss.
 Over time, [significant calorie reduction] may send your body into a stress response whereby it produces excess cortisol, leading to inflammation, which is not an ideal state of health.”
 And as we know, excess cortisol makes the body hold onto fat, which is exactly what we were trying to avoid.

 So along with being patient, concentrating on slow changes and refining your diet without over restricting your calories, Dan says it’s also important to pick the right exercise.